ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 This specification introduces a WebSocket extension that disables the masking of frames sent from the client to the server.
 The support for the extension will be advertised by the client (see {{Section 9 of !RFC6455}}).
-The server may accept the extension only after careful consideration discussed in Section
+The server may accept or decline the extension.
+The client can advertise the extension only if an encrypted connection.
-{{serv}}.
-The extension may only be advertised if secure transport is used.

 # Conventions and Definitions